dcoai/nftables/README.md

 ### Build a Rule

-**Note** - before running the following on a remote machine, be aware you are able block your remote access.
+**Note** - before running examples on a remote machine, *be aware* you are able block your remote access.
 You may want to start by experimenting in a VM or local machine.

 ```elixir
 alias NFTables.Builder